mmistakes/minimal-mistakes/_posts/2023-01-03-kotlin-coroutines-101.md

 _Enter Riccardo:_

 This article introduces Kotlin coroutines, a powerful tool for asynchronous programming.
 Kotlin's coroutines fall under the umbrella of structured concurrency.
-They implement a model of concurrency that is similar to Java virtual threads, [Cats Effect](https://blog.rockthejvm.com/cats-effect-fibers/) and [ZIO fibers](https://blog.rockthejvm.com/zio-fibers/).
+They implement a model of concurrency which you can consider similar to Java virtual threads, [Cats Effect](https://blog.rockthejvm.com/cats-effect-fibers/) and [ZIO fibers](https://blog.rockthejvm.com/zio-fibers/).
 In detail, we'll present some use cases concerning the use of coroutines on backend services, not on the Android environment.

 The article requires a minimum knowledge of the Kotlin language.
 Still, you should be fine if you come from a Scala background.